dashgen-project/dashgen/README.md

 ```

 If everything goes well, DashGen should be running locally on your computer and you can access DashGen with any browser using the following link: **http://localhost:3000/**.

+## Accounts management

+Official DashGen accounts have been created for Google, Vercel, MongoDB and Zoho.
+The only platform which access is possible only through my personal account is Hostinger, responsible for the domain management of the e-mail used in Zoho.
+This is because it has my credit card information to pay for the domain.
+Get in touch with me for more information.

+Copyright 2021-2023 &copy; Henrique Sander Lourenço (henriquesander27@gmail.com)